Die Hard with a Vengeance: Casting

 Laurence Fishburne was originally offered the co-starring role of Zeus Carver, a part also written for him, but wanted a higher fee.
 Producer Andy Vajna held out on the deal.
 Fishburne had earlier turned down the role of Jules Winnfield in Pulp Fiction, which was eventually played by Samuel L. Jackson.
 Fishburne was talked out of playing Jules by his representatives who wanted him to only accept leading parts, otherwise he would be stuck career-wise as a supporting actor.
 Subsequently, Pulp Fiction premiered at the Cannes Film Festival during the same time as Fishburne's pay negotiations for the Zeus Carver role.
 Vajna also attended the event to support Willis who was appearing in the Quentin Tarantino film.
 Tarantino recalled that Vajna was so impressed by Jackson's performance that he offered him the part of Carver instead.
 Fishburne later filed a lawsuit against Vajna's company Cinergi for reneging on a verbal agreement.
 The lawsuit was settled before going to trial, with Fishburne receiving $750,000 and a guarantee that Cinergi would option a screenplay he had written.

+Editing

+McTiernan later revealed his planned original ending, which was not filmed:

+The one I would have liked to do involved the suitcase bomb that's passed around for much of the film, circulating so much that they end up loading it onto the plane the bad guys are escaping on.
+While McClane and Zeus are floating there in the ocean, unharmed, it just flies by in the sky behind them with all the villains celebrating their escape.
+Then the suitcase reaches Simon, who opens it, the clock starts ticking, and he says, "Does anyone have a 4-gallon jug?"
+That was the ending I envisioned.
+Unfortunately, someone told Bruce that he had to be the absolute hero in the finale, so that whole idea got diluted.